 Each fall and spring, graduating seniors in the Honors College present their thesis research to the greater Honors College and Georgia Southern community.
 In typical years, graduating seniors present on panels of students and field questions from the audience while students at earlier stages in the College would participate in the poster session.
 This year, like last fall and spring, the symposium will be virtual.

 Below is a list of past symposia programs.
-The 2020 program links lead to video recordings for most of the presentations.
+The 2020, Fall 2020, and 2021 program links lead to video recordings for most of the presentations.

 - Fall 2020 Honors Research Symposium Program

 - 2020 Honors Research Symposium Program

 - Fall 2016 Honors Research Symposium Program